open-revolution/research/imed/proposals-summary.md

 <u>Governability:</u> Prize4Life is run by a scientific advisory committee.
 This seems to be feasible.
 The chief difficulties with this kind of model are the selection of criteria which are neither too narrow nor too broad, and the setting of the prize amount.

-<u>Political Feasibility:</u> Prizes of this sort are highly feasible, provided that the funding can be ammassed.
+<u>Political Feasibility:</u> Prizes of this sort are highly feasible, provided that the funding can be amassed.
 Prize4Life do not specify the source of their funding.

 #### Relation to other proposals
 * Prize4Life is a fairly traditional prize fund, where the receipt of the prize once particular medical criteria have been met is unconditional (see Armand Hammer Cancer Prize, Hideyo Noguchi Africa Prize, Gotham Prize for Cancer Research, The Kochon Prize).
 This is also true of the Archon Genomics X-Prize.
 * More demanding prize models like the TB Prize, the Chagas Prize and the Donor Prize Fund make some form of increased access or distribution a condition of receiving the prize.

 #### Political strategy
 * Targeted at: